 About Me

-As an academic, I have a strong skillset in quantitative, qualitative, and geo-spatial analysis methods, and have taught multiple undergraduate and graduate level public health courses.
+As an academic, I particular expertise in mixed-methods and qualitative research, along with strong skillsets in quantitative and geo-spatial analysis methods.
+I have taught multiple undergraduate and graduate level public health courses.
 Additionally, I have developed or participated in range of videos, visual graphics, podcasts, and web-articles to better connect with the communities i work with.

 As tri-national citizen of Australia, the US, and Pakistan and fluent speaker of English, Mandarin Chinese, and Urdu, I am particularly passionate about developing community-sensitive and community-engaged approaches to health research.